adieuleveutteam/adieuleveutteam.github.io/_pages/gatherings.md

 ### Internal meetings

-The team gather together every week for an internal group meeting where one of us present an interesting topic:
+The team gathers together every week for an internal group meeting where one of us presents either:
 - a paper we have read,
 - a current work in progress,
 - a paper we are writing to get feedback,